42thlab/arkis-docs/docs/api/node_sizes.md

 Attribute | Description
 --------- | -----------
-name | An identifier for the node size label | A user-friendly name for the node size region | Region name identifier available | Whether the region is currently available for new deployments node_sizes | A list of node sizes UUID available in the region
+name | An name identifier for the node size label | A user-friendly name for the node size cpu  | Number of CPU's core disk | Storage size in GB memory | Memory in MB regions | A list of regions name identifier where the node can currently be deployed (see [Regions](/api/regions/)) available | Whether the node size is currently available for new deployments

 ## List all node sizes